-The City and S.E.I.U. recognize that the City has an obligation under law to comply with the Americans with Disabilities Act (ADA).
+The City and S.E.I.U. recognize that the City has an obligation under law to comply with the Americans with Disabilities Act (ADA) and disability provisions of the California Fair Employment and Housing Act (FEHA).

 6.6 Payment to Beneficiary